jacqueskang/IpcServiceFramework/README.md

 ## Security

-If you are running IPC channels over TCP on an untrusted network, you should consider using SSL via the SslIpcServiceClient and SslIpcServiceEndpoint classes.
+If you are running IPC channels over TCP on an untrusted network, you should consider using SSL.
+IpcServiceFramework supports SSL on TCP clients and hosts.

 ### Generate certificates for testing